Albert Pighius: Works

 A treatise "Adversus Græcorum errores", dedicated to Clement VII, is preserved in manuscript in the Vatican Library.

 Theologian

-Pighius on some points advanced teachings which were not in harmony with the Catholic position.
-One was his opinion that original sin was nothing more than the sin of Adam imputed to every child at birth, without any inherent taint of sinfulness being in the child itself.
-In the doctrine of justification he made concessions to Protestants.
+Pighius held that original sin was the inherited sin of Adam but did not convey any inherent taint of sinfulness to the recipient.

 He originated the doctrine of the double righteousness by which man is justified, that has been characterized as "semi-Lutheranism".
 According to this theory, the imputed righteousness of Christ is the formal cause of the justification of man before God, while the individual righteousness inherent in man is always imperfect and therefore insufficient.
 These opinions of Pighius were adopted by Johannes Gropper and Cardinal Contarini; during the discussion at the Council of Trent of the "Decretum de Justificatione" they were maintained by Girolamo Seripando, but the Council rejected the compromise theory.